whitetreebible/connections/README.md

 See [Contribution docs](docs/devs/contributing.md)

-## ToDo List
+## TODO List
+- blockers to get to Phase 3
+- nice to haves:
   - identify a good way to add incrementally instead of rebuilding everything. versions on nodes?
   - transition away from makefile, I need a better script runner framework
   - create a way to heal/suggest missing reciprocal links

 ```
 make import_yaml